 Originally from Maine, Tony Award winning lighting designer Tyler Micoleau lives in Brooklyn.
 He has designed extensively throughout New York as well as regionally and internationally, for world premiere plays, musicals and operas as well as outdoor spaces and touring pieces.

-His work on Broadway includes The Band’s Visit at the Barrymore Theater, Be More Chill at the Lyceum Theater, and the upcoming revival of American Buffalo at Circle In The Square.
+His work on Broadway includes The Band’s Visit at the Barrymore Theater, Be More Chill at the Lyceum Theater, and the revivals of American Buffalo at Circle In The Square and Into The Woods at the St. James Theater.

 Other New York designs for Lincoln Center Theater, the Public Theater, New York Theatre Workshop, Manhattan Theater Club, Atlantic Theater, Signature, Second Stage, Playwrights Horizons, Vineyard Theatre, New Georges, Epic Theatre Ensemble, Page 73, Rattlestick, Barrow Street Theater, Foundry Theatre, The Play Company, Soho Rep and many others.

 Regional designs for the Huntington Theater, Alley Theatre, Goodman Theatre, Dallas Theater Center, the Old Globe, La Jolla Playhouse, Trinity Repertory Theatre, Arena Stage, Shakespeare Theater, Kansas City Rep, Philadelphia Theatre Company, Wilma Theater, Pig Iron Theatre, the Folger, Long Wharf Theater and many others.

 Opera designs for Palm Beach Opera, Dallas Opera, Spoleto Festival USA, OperaMaine, Curtis Opera, Manhattan School of Music, and Connecticut Grand Opera.

 Dance designs for Eliot Feld’s Mandance Project at The Joyce Theater, Neil Greenberg and The Chase Brock Experience.

 Fine art installation projects include 2×4 Tree (PIFA Philadelphia International Festival of the Arts), Åhus Sommaren 1974 (Bellwether Galleries, Chelsea NYC), Beneath the Floorboards (Ohio Theater Gallery, Soho NYC).

 Tyler has served on the faculty at Sarah Lawrence College and has been a visiting artist at Dartmouth College, Yale University, Bates College, Rutgers University and his alma matter, Bowdoin College.